Q – How Can I Prevent Back Pain?

 Physiotherapists are experts in the assessment of musculoskeletal injuries, especially spinal related pain, that’s why we can help you.

-We can help you with pain treatment including targeted deep tissue massage, mobilization, dry needling a strengthening home/gym-program ?️and our Clinical Movement Therapy sessions are a great option for whole-body awareness, strength and posture improvement.
+We can help you with pain treatment including targeted deep tissue massage, mobilisation, dry needling a strengthening home/gym-program and our Clinical Movement Therapy sessions are a great option for whole-body awareness, strength and posture improvement.

-To make an appointment with one of our experienced physiotherapists, click here to book online or call us on (08) 6389 2947.
+To make an appointment with one of our experienced back physios in our Claremont clinic, click here to book online or call us on (08) 9384 1555.